mawebster9/ThesisCode/README.md

 Now you have an instance of Jupyter Notebooks on your computer!

 To start a new Notebook, select the "New" option at the top and under the "Notebook:" option, select "Python 3".
 This will open up a new notebook for you.
 If you wish to access already existing Notebooks, simply click on the notebook you wish to open.

+_If you did not clone the repo into your Python folder, you will need to locate the files you want, copy them to the python folder, follow directions for getting Jupyter Notebooks up and running, do your work, save, then copy all files you changed back to the repo folder, then push changes to git if you wish._